Sponsor 1 sqm of moorland for just £25 and help the BMC to protect the moors and reduce carbon emissions

 You can help restore our peat moorlands by donating to The Climate Project so this vital work can continue.
 It costs just £25 to plant one square meter of sphagnum and every donation will make a difference.
 At Cotswold Outdoor, we’re proud to have provided support to this project and encourage our customers to join us in helping this ongoing effort.
 Together we can make a big impact in the collective effort against one of our planet’s most urgent challenges.
 How big exactly?
 Remember, the effect revegetation and conservation of peatlands can have on carbon levels in the Peak District is the equivalent of planting 15,000 broadleaved trees annually.

-To stay up to date with The Climate Project, including volunteering opportunities, you can also sign up as a Sphagnum Supporter.
+To stay up to date with The Climate Project, including volunteering opportunities

-The Climate Project is a campaign by the Access and Conservation Trust (ACT) of the British Mountaineering Council (BMC) in partnership with Moors for the Future and supported by Cotswold Outdoor.
+The Climate Project is a campaign by the Access and Conservation Trust (ACT) of the British Mountaineering Council (BMC), supported by Cotswold Outdoor.

 We use marketing, analytical and functional cookies as well as similar technologies to give you the best experience.
 Third parties, including social media platforms, often place tracking cookies on our site to show you personalised adverts outside of our website.